jadecobra/python_tdd_exercises/source/how_to/make_person.rst

             'sex': 'M'
         }

-  and the terminal shows a passing test
+  and the terminal shows a passing test again

 * I remove the repetition in the test by adding a variable